 Andrea Powell and Stephanie Henry join us Wednesday on Access Utah to discuss their work in helping victims of human trafficking.
 We’ll also share comments on human trafficking in Utah from our Public Insight Network.
 You can respond right now at www.upr.org.
 Click “Become a Source.”

 As a loving father, Paul Holton found it hard to reconcile his innate goodwill with his role as an interrogator for the Army National Guard.
 Until one day, deep in Iraqi territory, surrounded by the horrors of war, he realized how he could make a small but significant difference in the lives of the children all around him.

 Author Ed Kociela has a knack for taking his readers behind closed doors and now walks you backstage to hang out with some of the biggest stars in rock 'n' roll history in "It Rocked!
 Recollections of a reclusive rock critic.

-On the show this week, I feature the new collection honoring the songs of Gene MacLellan, and the 37th album from the always-thoughtful John McCutcheon.
-I’ll also play songs from new releases by Heather Pierson, John and Jacob, and Scott Regan, to name just a few.
-Join me this Saturday at 8pm for Fresh Folk on Utah Public Radio.
+On the show this week, I feature the new album from the masterful storyteller Joe Crookston, and the compelling songs from Lucy Billings’ new release.
+I’ll also play songs from new discs by Joseph Arthur, the Big Bright, and Ernest Troost, to name just a few.
+Tune in and listen, this Saturday at 8pm, to Fresh Folk, on Utah Public Radio.